Cincinnati, Ohio Catastrophic Injury & Product Liability Lawyer reviewing Traumatic Amputation lawsuits for plaintiffs nationwide

 If the injury occurs in the working environment, the Worker’s Compensation system does not fully compensate workers for such injuries, and other legal remedies should be explored.
 Provided the burden of proof is met on negligence, Ohio law provides substantial compensation for traumatic amputation injuries.

 While Ohio has statutory caps on damages in many cases, those caps do not apply to amputation injuries or to financial or economic damages.
 The following damages are applicable in most traumatic amputation lawsuits.
 Each element of damages are assigned a separate value based on the individual’s experience.

-If you have questions about the root cause of a catastrophic amputation or the available legal remedies to improve the quality of life and medical care, call The Lyon Firm for a no cost and confidential consultation (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer those critical questions.
+If you have questions about the root cause of a catastrophic amputation or the available legal remedies to improve the quality of life and medical care in Ohio, contact The Lyon Firm for a no-cost and confidential consultation at (800) 513-2403.
+You will speak directly with Mr. Lyon, an Ohio traumatic amputation attorney, and he will help you answer critical questions.